avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * com1Exe - path to com1DFA executable
 * flagOut - print full model output
-* flagEnt - include entrainment areas
+* flagNoEnt - NOT include entrainment areas
-* flagRes - include resistance areas
+* flagNoRes - NOT include resistance areas
-* releaseScenario - name of release area scenario shapfile (with or without extension -shp, if multiple, separate by '|')
+* releaseScenario - name of release area scenario shapefile (with or without extension -shp, if multiple, separate by '|')
 * flagVarPar - perform parameter variation
 * flagVarEnt - perform parameter variation with entrainment and resistance
 * varPar - parameter to be varied